 ‘Etude aux chemins de fer’

 An afternoon spent recording six train engines at Batignolles station in Paris secured a varied sample of noises: the jangling cadence of trains on the track, bird-like whistles, the pant of exhausts.
-Schaeffer’s journals capture his enthusiasm for his recordings and show his fascination with recording sound for sound’s sake, over and above any desire to compose or manipulate them: “Why shouldn’t they broadcast three minutes of ‘pure coach’ telling people that they only need to know how to listen, and that the whole art is in hearing? […] How much I prefer them in their raw state, rather than in the state of vague composition (decomposition).”
+Schaeffer’s journals capture his enthusiasm for these field recordings and show a fascination with recording sound for sound’s sake, over and above any desire to compose or manipulate them: “Why shouldn’t they broadcast three minutes of ‘pure coach’ telling people that they only need to know how to listen, and that the whole art is in hearing? […] How much I prefer them in their raw state, rather than in the state of vague composition (decomposition).”

 During his work on ‘Etude aux chemins de fer’ Schaeffer discovered some of his most trusted techniques for transforming field recordings into pieces worthy of acousmatic listening.
 Slowing the recordings down to half-speed, repeating them in a loop, rearranging their fragments at odd angles — all these techniques showed promise at isolating what Schaeffer called the “in-itself-ness of the sound”.
-The resulting music is a portrait of a strange mechanical wilderness, the machines communicating back and forth like newly awakened fauna, alienating and inviting in equal measure.
+The resulting music is a portrait of some strange mechanical wilderness, the machines communicating back and forth like newly awakened fauna, alienating and inviting in equal measure.

-While most traces of the trains themselves were done away with, Schaeffer couldn’t help but envision an ideal scenario where the trains’ footprint was completely erased; he offered something of a motto for musique concrète in the process: “I hope that one day there will come together an audience that prefers the theoretically less rewarding sequences, where the train must be forgotten and only sequences of sound color, changes of time, and the secret life of percussion instruments are heard.”
+While most traces of the trains themselves were done away with, Schaeffer couldn’t help but envision an ideal scenario where the trains’ footprint was completely erased.
+He offered something of a motto for musique concrète in the process: “I hope that one day there will come together an audience that prefers the theoretically less rewarding sequences, where the train must be forgotten and only sequences of sound color, changes of time, and the secret life of percussion instruments are heard.”

 Futurism in whatever form, from literature to film to music, has always been infatuated by the marriage of man and machine; of technology finally assimilated into flesh.
 When Schaeffer and Henry collaborated on their first large-scale work (Symphonie pour un homme seul), they too put the human body on the chopping block.
 The fourth movement in what’s widely considered the first masterpiece of musique concrète, ‘Erotica’ features a female voice made vulnerable to the angular edits of Schaeffer’s studio techniques.

 Comprised of monstrous bellows, crunchy harpsichord, thunder, engine growls, swarming bees, sensual spoken word, and god knows what else, Orphée 53 sidesteps much of musique concrète’s innate playfulness and humor in favor of large, ethereal landscapes and discomfiting sound design.
-More than anything that came before it, Orphée 53 solidified musique concrète’s cultural impact, insuring that no discourse on the history of the avant-garde would be complete without mention of Schaeffer’s ambitious new art form.
+More than anything that came before it, Orphée 53 solidified musique concrète’s cultural impact, ensuring that no discourse on the history of the avant-garde would be complete without mention of Schaeffer’s ambitious new art form.

 ‘Etude aux sons animés’